umr-lops/xarray-safe-s1/docs/index.rst

 ........

-    **safe_s1** rely on `xarray.open_rasterio` and `rasterio` to read *digital_number* from SAFE product to return an xarray-datatree.
+    **safe_s1** rely on `xarray.open_rasterio` and `rasterio` to read *digital_number* from SAFE product to return an xarray.datatree.

     Luts are decoded from xml files following `ESA Sentinel-1 Product Specification`_.

-    `safe_s1.metadata.Sentinel1reader` is the main class and contains a xarray-datatree with the useful data.
+    `safe_s1.metadata.Sentinel1reader` is the main class and contains a xarray.datatree with the useful data.
 In the following example, you will find some additional functions and properties that can be useful.

 Examples
 ........